 Developing a minimum digital living standard for households with children

-This research brings together a team from Loughborough, Liverpool and London City Universities working with Good Things Foundation.
-The project is funded by the Nuffield Foundation and Nominet and will run from September 2021 to August 2023.
+CRSP are working on this research together with the University of Liverpool, City University and Good Things Foundation.
+The project is funded by the Nuffield Foundation and Nominet and runs from September 2021 to the end of 2023.

-Digital inequalities in access, skills, and capabilities impact all aspects of citizens’ lives, be that work, education, leisure, health, or wellbeing.
-The team will undertake a ‘proof of concept’ study capitalising on the well-established Minimum Income Standard (MIS) methodology, pioneered by CRSP, to develop a Minimum Digital Living Standard (MDLS) for households with children.
-This will capture the minimum basket of digital goods, skills and services households need in order to have an adequate quality of life and participate in society.
-The research will develop a framework that encapsulates digital needs and explores the implications of not having these.
+This proof of concept research draws on the Minimum Income Standard (MIS) methodology to develop a Minimum Digital Living Standard (MDLS) for urban households with children based on and rooted in public consensus.
+This will capture the minimum basket of digital goods, services and skills households need in order to carry out the tasks and activities they need, and feel included in the digital world.
 The project seeks to move digital inclusion policy and research debates beyond simple measures of access and skills.

 Outputs from this research